Is Sentiment Banana-Shaped? Exploring the Geometry and Portability of Sentiment Concept Vectors: Results

 \subsection{Linearity assumption}

 CVP treats sentiment as linear in embedding space: negative and positive extremes form the main axis, with neutral sentences in the middle.
 We create similar vectors with negative–neutral and neutral–positive extremes, and examine the cosine similarity between all three vectors (\autoref{fig:cosine-matrix}).
 Across corpora, the negative–positive axis aligns most strongly with the other two axes, consistent with a geometrical interpretation that neutral texts are located close to the axis, but vary along an undefined semantic dimension, so that the three vectors will form a triangle outlining the centroids of the three classes.
 We explore the geometry of Fiction4's valence space by creating a two-dimensional basis that visualizes the data.
-We define our first dimension as the negative-positive vector, $v_{np}$.
-The second semantic dimension we define as the neutral-component, $v_{nc}$.
+We define our first dimension as the negative-positive vector, $\mathbf{v}_{np}$.
+The second semantic dimension we define as the neutral-component, $\mathbf{v}_{nc}$.
 The neutral-component vector captures the remaining semantic information encoded in the neutral centroid.

-By projecting the neutral centroid $C_{neu}$ onto the negative-positive vector, we get a scalar $k$ of the negative-positive vector $v_{np}$.
-Using the negative centroid $C_{neg}$ and the scaled negative-positive vector $k \cdot v_{np}$, we can define the projection of the neutral centroid onto the negative-positive vector as: $proj_{\vec{v_{np}}}(C_{neu})=C_{neg}+k \cdot v_{np}$.
-We use this projected point to define the neutral-component vector $v_{nc}$ as the vector going from the neutral centroid $C_{neu}$ to $proj_{\vec{v_{np}}}(C_{neu})$, as: $v_{nc} = C_{neu}-proj_{\vec{v_{np}}}(C_{neu})$
+To define the neutral component, we treat the problem geometrically in an affine space.
+Because an affine space has no natural origin, projections cannot be applied directly to centroids.
+Instead, we work with \emph{difference vectors}, which encode relative positions between centroids.
+Let $\mathbf{v}_{np}$ denote the vector from the negative to the positive centroid and define the corresponding unit direction